 (8) Audio recordings.
 Record an audio explanation of a feature or bug, while walking around or driving, on an inexpensive hand-held digital voice recorder.
 Then send it to another developer as is, or have it transcribed.
 Again, it’s not quite as effective or high-fidelity (of either the audio or the ideas) as an in-person explanation, but can be replayed, sent to multiple recipients, etc. A caveat here is that people read much faster than they listen, so if you have something long-winded (or long-lived, important) to say, have it transcribed then edit it.
 You may find, as I have, that it’s far easier to compose a long detailed explanation this way, than via direct typing.

 (9) Screen Shots.
 Don’t just tell; show.
 Show another developer on your team what you mean by taking a screenshot them marking it up.
+Unlike a screen recording, it’s easy to go through a set of screenshots and update just one of them in the middle if things change.

 (10) Mockups.
 A distributed team leaves more room for misunderstanding of desired results.
 Counteract this by building a mockup (paper, Excel, etc.) of what you want.